 After breakfast, we will trek for Pokhara walking through the beautiful pasturelands, Brahmin and Gurung villages.
 We will trek to Lumre which link us to the way to Pokhara.
 Overnight stay at Hotel in Pokhara.

-Your trip concludes.
-A Great Nepal representative will escort you to the airport 3 hours before your scheduled flight.
+Your trip concludes this day.
+A Great Nepal representative will guide you to the airport some 3 hours before the flight.
+Have a safe journey ahead.

 To enable all expedition members to acclimatize well and hence maximize their chances of success, our expedition programs are prepared with sufficient time for acclimatization.
 Adaptation to the altitude takes time and there can be no short-cuts, even if supplementary oxygen is used in the final stages.
 The atmospheric pressure at the base camp is half of that at the sea level.
 A thorough program of acclimatization is built into the itinerary which consists of regulated height ascents, followed by descents and rests before the final ascent to the summit.
 This will prevent the climbers to get rid from altitude sickness.